Harry Warner: Warner Bros. Pictures, Inc.

-In the later part of 1925, Harry's younger brother Sam had also acquired a radio station, KWBC.
+In the later part of 1925, Harry's younger brother Sam had also acquired a radio station, KFWB.
 After acquiring his radio station, Sam decided to make an attempt to use synchronized sound in future Warner Bros.
 Pictures.
 Harry had initial reservations about the idea; when Sam first made this suggestion, Harry wanted to focus on background music before delving into people talking on screen.
 Harry responded, "We could ultimately develop sound to the point where people ask for talking pictures" The company also began acquiring theaters.
 Eventually, Warner Bros. came to own and operate some 250 theaters.
 By February 1926, however, the brothers' radio business had failed, and the studio was facing a net loss of $333,413.00.